-NPK stands for "nitrogen, phosphorus, and potassium," the three nutrients that compose complete fertilizers (see below).
-You will encounter the letters, NPK (sometimes separated by hyphens) when reading the contents ("analysis"; see picture) printed on bags of fertilizer.
-The description of the fertilizer may not expressly say "NPK" (it may simply be implied), but you will at least see a series of three numbers, which correspond, respectively, to the nitrogen content, phosphorus content and potassium content of that fertilizer.
+NPK stands for "nitrogen, phosphorus, and potassium," the three nutrients that compose complete fertilizers.
+You will encounter the letters, NPK when reading the contents printed on bags of fertilizer.
+The description of the fertilizer may not expressly say "NPK", but you will at least see a series of three numbers, which correspond, respectively, to the nitrogen content, phosphorus content, and potassium content of that fertilizer.

-It is important to understand NPK because chemical fertilizers should not be used indiscriminately.
 Not all types of plants have the same nutrient requirements, and you can sometimes do more harm than good when applying chemicals haphazardly.
-For example, applying a fertilizer high in nitrogen (indicated by the fact that the first number on the package is high) will cause certain plants to put all their energy into producing foliage, at the expense of flowers.
+Applying a fertilizer high in nitrogen will cause certain plants to put all their energy into producing foliage at the expense of flowers.

-- And/or use a slow-release fertilizer (which is less likely to harm plants to any great degree)
+- Use a slow-release fertilizer, which is less likely to harm plants to any great degree.

 To advance this discussion from the academic to the practical, let's take a brief look at the roles that the constituents of NPK play in plant growth:

-Meanwhile, phosphorus plays a key role in the growth of roots, blooming and fruiting, which is why it is an essential nutrient for your plants in spring.
-Potassium also plays a part in root growth, as well as in stem development.
+Phosphorus plays a key role in the growth of roots, blooming, and fruiting, which is why it is an essential nutrient for your plants in spring.
+Potassium also plays a part in root growth as well as in stem development.

-Complete fertilizers (also known as "balanced fertilizers" or simply "NPK fertilizers") are so called because they contain nitrogen, phosphorus, and potassium -- the Big 3 in fertilizer ingredients.
+Complete fertilizers, or "balanced fertilizers", are so called because they contain nitrogen, phosphorus, and potassium -- the big 3 in fertilizer ingredients.
 A fertilizer listed as "10-10-10," for instance, would be a complete one.
-But one listed as "10-0-10" would not be considered complete, the middle zero indicating the absence of phosphorus in the product.
-This would be referred to as an "incomplete fertilizer."
+One listed as "10-0-10" would not be considered complete, referred to as an "incomplete fertilizer."